mehdaoui-fatima/darkly/xss-basics/Resources/description.md

 * **Stored XSS**: In a stored XSS attack, the malicious code is stored on the server, and is executed every time the vulnerable page is accessed.

 * **DOM-based XSS**: is a type of XSS attack that occurs when a vulnerable web application modifies the DOM (Document Object Model) in the user's browser.

-- To prevent XSS attacks, it is important to properly validate and sanitize user input: ensuring that all input meets the necessary criteria.

-- removing any potentially dangerous characters or code.
-It is also important to escape special characters in user input before rendering it in the browser, to prevent the browser from interpreting it as code.

 **Step0:** `Submit the form`